-From the sea to the top of Mount Teide, the volcano that dominates the island, there are a range of roads to explore, from steep and testing urban streets to scandinavian-like forests, switchbacks through banana plantations to the moonscape of the volcanic summit.
+From the sea to the top of Mount Teide, the volcano that dominates the island, there is a range of roads to explore, from steep and testing urban streets to Scandinavian-like forests, switchbacks through banana plantations to the moonscape of the volcanic summit.

 Read on to discover why Tenerife is an awesome choice for a winter escape and some advice for when you get there.

 Winter in the UK can be tough for even the hardiest of riders equipped with the best technical kit: winter bikes, full mudguards and a good helping of determination to weather the storm, quite literally.
 In the dark and blue early months of the year, Tenerife is the warmest destination within Europe, just a quick and cheap flight away.

 The Canary Islands lie off the West coast of Africa and are privileged to warm weather year round.
 Unlike Fuerteventura, AKA the ‘windy island’, the calmer weather of Tenerife earned it the name of the ‘Isla de la Eterna Primavera’, or the island of the eternal spring, for its year-round mild, dry and sunny climate; perfect for riding.
 Average temperatures range from 17 to 24 degrees Celsius, so you can ditch the winter layers and reach for the bib-shorts year round.